yashbrahmbhatt/LazyFramework/Documentation/.templates/Dispatchers/Application/ApplicationDispatcher.md

 # ApplicationDispatcher
 Class: ApplicationDispatcher

-Reads data from the srouce of work and adds it to a queue.
+Reads data from the source of work and adds it to a queue.
+Specialized for when dispatching requires information from an application.

 <hr />